EditorAndWriter/APEX-0918-Unified-Core-Reporting-Schema/README.md

 **Mandatory**
 elements and attributes that are generally required in audience impression reports
+**Mandatory**
-**Optional and Not Recommended**
+elements and attributes that are generally required in audience impression reports **Optional and Not Recommended**
 elements and attributes that are generally considered unnecessary and wasteful of limited resources